pochiniaiu-primus/tkinter-calculator/README.md

 - **Advanced Operations**: Use *3.14 for multiplication by π and % for percentage calculations.

 ## Code Overview

 ### The calculator is implemented using the following key functions:

 - **get_number(num)**: Inserts a number into the display.
 - **get_operation(operator)**: Inserts an operation into the display.
 - **clear_all()**: Clears the display.
 - **calculate()**: Evaluates the mathematical expression and displays the result or an error message if the expression is invalid.
 - **undo()**: Removes the last character from the display.

-### The application interface is created using Tkinter's Entry and Button widgets, arranged in a grid layout.
+#### The application interface is created using Tkinter's Entry and Button widgets, arranged in a grid layout.

-## Contributing
-### Contributions are welcome!
-If you have suggestions or improvements, feel free to fork the repository and submit a pull request.